devsisters/UnityUIScrollSnaps/README.md

 3. You can add Components to all ready created gameobjects by:
 	1. Selecting the gameobject you want to add the component to.
 	2. In the Inspector window hitting the "Add Component" button and then either:
-		A) Searching for the component.
+		* Searching for the component.
-		B) Going to UI > Scroll Snaps.
+		* Going to UI > Scroll Snaps.
 4. You can add Components to all ready created gameobjects by:
 	1. Selecting the gameobject you want to add the component to.
 	2. Draggint the Component from the Project window into the Inspector window.